KaiyangZhou/deep-person-reid/README.md

 # deep-person-reid
-This repo contains [pytorch](http://pytorch.org/) implementations of deep person re-identification approaches.
+This repo contains [pytorch](http://pytorch.org/) implementations of deep person re-identification models.

-This repo will be actively maintained.
+Pretrained models are available.

+We will actively maintain this repo to incorporate new models.

 ## Install
 1. `cd` to the folder where you want to download this repo.